SORMAS-Foundation/SORMAS-Docker/README.md

 ---
 **NOTE**

-For production usage, ONLY checkout from the release-tags, because only these contain working and tested images!
+For production usage, ONLY checkout from the release tags, because only these contain working and tested images!

 ---

 **SORMAS** (Surveillance Outbreak Response Management and Analysis System) is an open source eHealth system - consisting of separate web and mobile apps - that is geared towards optimizing the processes used in monitoring the spread of infectious diseases and responding to outbreak situations.

 ## Project Objectives
-This project aims to build docker images for the SORMAS application.
+This project aims to build docker images for the SORMAS application (https://github.com/hzi-braunschweig/SORMAS-Project)

 ## Firewall

-The host running the Docker installation with the SORMAS application should be behind a external firewall.
+The host running the Docker installation with the SORMAS application should be behind an external firewall.
 Several containers open ports on the underlying host and circumvent the local firewall on the host (iptables).

 ## Quick Start